For my previous post on this trip: Insight Trip to Kenya – Day 1 & 2 (click here)

 From there on, we divided into small groups and visited the different classes running at the project.

-Grace – the social worker.
+Here in this photo above is the social worker in the project.
+Her name is Grace.
 She is as amazing as her name implies.

 On the way to Mwelu’s home, we made a brief stop to visit her school.